All Episodes

 That was protected executive privilege.

-The same principle applies here with any advice that Bannon may or may not have given to uh President Trump.
+The same principle applies here with any advice that Bannon may or may not have given to President Trump.

-It extends beyond his presidency and it applies to people who are not within the administration.
+The fact that Trump's out of office does not negate the privilege, it extends beyond his presidency and it applies to people who are not within the administration.

-You know, which is privileged, which isn't privileged, whether it applies or it doesn't apply.
+And how is Mr. Bannon supposed to disseminate which is privileged, which isn't privileged, whether it applies or doesn't apply?

 That's what's making me comment on this case.

-It's a pending case, because attorney General Garland issued a press release on Friday saying this case is upholding the principle of equal justice under the law for all people.
+Because Attorney General Garland issued a press release on Friday saying this case is upholding the principle of equal justice under the law for all people.

 That's simply not true.

-It's a it's absolutely discriminatory justice.
+It's absolutely discriminatory justice.

 It's selective prosecution.